shark-236/MediTech/README.md

 First, a clinical trial participant (henceforth referred to as "patient") and clinical trial agree on participation.
 To import initial patient data, patient identification will be hashed into an initial upload via smart contracts on a private blockchain.
 Other initial contracts include consent agreements and business agreements.
 This data is then fed into a secure MediTech server to protect patient privacy.

-MediTech will then create an NFT for each patient and, within the secure environment, assign theur unique IDs and private keys.
+MediTech will then create an NFT for each patient and, within the secure environment, assign their unique IDs and private keys.
 These relationships will only be accessible by MediTech.
 The NFT ID is what will be used in the actual trials and hashed onto the blockchain to record trial records and progress.

 Upon trial logs and participation, the records for the trial will be hashed onto the blockhain.
 This ensures data is immutable and available (which are two major challenges of data in the clinical trial space).
 An example of this is available in our repository under "Contracts" -> "Update_Log.sol".
 This file can be uploaded and launched through Remix.
 Remember to connect Ganache and MetaMask for pseudo-training accounts and contract deployment.
 Deploying through Remix will also allow us to save the ABI for the contract.
 The ABI is used to connect the contract through Streamlit to provide clinicians with an easy-to-use interface.
 The ABI save file, the code that creates the NFT, and the Streamlit NFT interface files are housed in this repo under "Contracts" -> "contracts".